arafato/hackathon-k8/README.md

 # Authorization
 There are two authorization layers in our container service:

 1) One for our Cloud Management APIs of ContainerService.
-This includes to list all clusters, add nodes, etc. This is managed by RAM.
+This includes authorization to list all clusters, to add nodes, etc. This is managed by Alibaba Cloud Resource Access Management (RAM).
-2) One for managing access to the K8 API Server: this includes for example rights to list pods, create deployments, etc. This is managed by Kubernetes RBAC.
+2) One for managing access to the Kubernetes API Server: this includes for example rights to list pods, create deployments, etc. This is managed by Kubernetes RBAC.

 Per default, only the root user of an account has a so-called `ClusterRoleBinding` to the cluster role `cluster-admin` that gives admin access to the K8 API Server.
 No RAM-user has any RBAC authorization, per default.
 It must be added explicitly.
 Unless you do that many actions also on the web-console will not work.